Building Resiliency: Yourself, Your Organization, Your Society

 The campus and surrounding areas offer a myriad of opportunities for recreation and sightseeing.
 World-class shopping and dining are located only a mile away at the Stanford Shopping Center.
 A half hour drive north brings you to San Francisco.
 A two hour drive south brings you to Carmel-by-the-Sea, where you can take in breathtaking views of the Pacific Ocean.
 To find out more, visit Stanford’s Visitor Information Services.

-Stanford Social Innovation Review and the Association of Fundraising Professionals are committed to your right to privacy and to the ethical use of information online.
+Stanford Social Innovation Review and Association of Fundraising Professionals are committed to your right to privacy and to the ethical use of information online.
 We adhere strictly to the following privacy practices.
-We do not rent, sell, give, exchange or otherwise share contact information with unrelated third parties.
+We do not rent, sell, give, exchange, or otherwise share contact information with unrelated third parties.

-The Nonprofit Management Institute may be audio or video recorded, podcast, photographed, published and archived.
-As such, participants and speakers grant the SSIR and AFP permission for recording and use of images.
+This conference may be audio or video recorded, podcast, photographed, published, and archived.
+As such, participants and speakers grant SSIR and AFP permission for recording and use of images.